ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 This supplementary variable, either ``sftlf`` or ``sftof``, should be attached to the main dataset as described in :ref:`supplementary_variables`.

-.. deprecated:: 2.8.0
-  The optional ``fx_variables`` argument specifies the fx variables that the user wishes to input to the function.
-  More details on this are given in :ref:`Fx variables as cell measures or ancillary variables`.

 See also :func:`esmvalcore.preprocessor.weighting_landsea_fraction`.